Australian-Imaging-Service/charts/docs/Charts/Deployment/Azure-Setup-Full.md

 ## Update our override values file for our Helm chart.
-Edit your values-aks.yaml file from above and add the following in (postgresl entries already added):
+Edit your values-aks.yaml file from above and add the following in (postgresql entries already added):

 Paste the following: